CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a reasonable conventions/standards skill that covers Android resource management with specific API references and clear organization.
-Its main weaknesses are the lack of executable code examples (XML snippets, Compose examples) and some redundancy between the Implementation Guidelines and Anti-Patterns sections.
-The misplacement of the Plurals bullet under Assets/Drawables rather than Strings is a minor organizational issue.
+This is a reasonable standards-oriented skill that covers key Android resource management patterns concisely with appropriate progressive disclosure.
+Its main weaknesses are the lack of executable code examples (XML snippets, Compose usage) and some redundancy between the guidelines and anti-patterns sections.
+Adding concrete examples and removing duplication would significantly improve it.

 Suggestions

-Remove the Anti-Patterns section or consolidate it into the Implementation Guidelines, since both points are already covered above — this would improve conciseness.
+Remove the Anti-Patterns section or consolidate it, as both anti-patterns are already covered in the Implementation Guidelines — this would improve conciseness.

 DimensionReasoningScore